stefanborghys/java-junit/README.md

 java-junit
 ==========

-A collection of JUnit testing framework possibilities.
+A collection of JUnit testing framework possibilities using JUnit 4.

-# Parameterized JUnit test
+# Parameterized test

 An example of a parameterized JUnit test can be found in TestBigDecimalNumber